Find high-impact companies backed by verified customer data Explore 60dB Signal

 Caravela, a specialty coffee exporter in Colombia, supports farmers by paying them directly through bank transfers.
 60 Decibels conducted phone surveys with 279 of these farmers – here's what we found.

 As the coffee industry increasingly explores digital payments, it is essential to consider the experiences of coffee farmers and how this shift towards digitization affects their lives and livelihoods, taking into account the context of each country.
-By highlighting the voices of farmers, we aim to help stakeholders in the coffee value chain better understand whether and how digital payments and greater financial engagement can support their goals.
-Our objective is to encourage them to actively participate in responsible digital payment practices throughout their supply chain.
+By highlighting the voices of farmers, we aim to help stakeholders in the coffee value chain better understand whether and how digital payments can support their goals.
+Our objective is to eventually encourage active participation in responsible digital payment practices throughout their supply chain.

 64%